DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Experiments

-Finally, Figures \ref{fig:pypl} to \ref{fig:aapl} show different examples on how the evaluated models generalise and transfer learning from the train tickers into the test distribution.
-Model forecasts are shown together with the daily squared returns, allowing a direct comparison between forecasts from DeepVol and baselines.
-Note that classical methodologies return smoother predictions, a phenomenon especially visible in the HEAVY model as it integrates a momentum indicator.
-This behaviour, associated with more conservative predictions, clearly poses a disadvantage in terms of slower adaptation to volatility shocks.
-Several of these volatility shocks, provoked by the COVID-19 crisis in 2020 and 2021, are easily recognisable in the associated figures.
+Finally, Figures \ref{fig:pypl} to \ref{fig:aapl} exemplify how the evaluated models generalise and transfer learning from the training tickers to the test distribution.
+Model forecasts are juxtaposed with the daily squared returns, allowing a direct comparison between forecasts from DeepVol and the baselines.
+Note that classical methodologies yield smoother predictions, a phenomenon especially visible in the HEAVY model as it integrates a momentum indicator.
+This conservative behavior, while advantageous for stable conditions, clearly poses a disadvantage in terms of slower adaptation to volatility shocks, as seen in the sharp movements during the COVID-19 crisis in 2020 and 2021, evident in the associated figures.
 All the evaluated models reacted to the bigger of these shocks, the 2020 stock market crash, starting in February 2020, in one way or another.
-Otherwise, during the minor shocks that followed that year, baseline predictions are almost negligible with the exception of IGARCH in Fig. \ref{fig:aapl}.
-HEAVY and EGARCH exhibit an invariable behaviour in this turbulent environment, showing a lack of adaptability to changing conditions.
-We should remark that DeepVol requires just one day of intraday data to perform the out-of-sample volatility forecasting, unlike classical methodologies which operate recursively, forcing them to use a sufficiently long window of past data.
-This places DeepVol in an advantaged position in situations of low data availability, such as the inclusion of new tickers in the stock market, as it does not require a long horizon of historical to perform its predictions.
+However, during the minor shocks that followed that year, baseline predictions are almost negligible with the exception of IGARCH in Fig. \ref{fig:aapl}.
+HEAVY and EGARCH exhibit an invariable behaviour in this turbulent environment, showing a lack of adaptability to changing conditions.\\